 Each time when I read the Book of Job and saw the words, “So the LORD blessed the latter end of Job more than his beginning: for he had fourteen thousand sheep, and six thousand camels, and a thousand yoke of oxen, and a thousand she asses.
 He had also seven sons and three daughters” (Job 42:12-13), “And in all the land were no women found so fair as the daughters of Job: and their father gave them inheritance among their brothers.
 After this lived Job an hundred and forty years, and saw his sons, and his sons’ sons, even four generations” (Job 42:15-16), I admired Job in my heart, thinking he was really blessed with the property, the children, and the prolonged life that God bestowed on him.
-Therefore I determined to follow the example of Job: If I encounter trials, I would like to calm down and, seek His will, and obey His orchestrations and arrangements, so that I could stand witness to satisfy Him and receive His blessings.
+Therefore I determined to follow the example of Job: If I encounter trials, I would like to calm down and pray to God, seek His will, and obey His orchestrations and arrangements, so that I could stand witness to satisfy Him and receive His blessings.

 However, one day, having seen a passage of words on awebsite, I got a new understanding and view of the greatest blessing Job obtained.